 Welcome to the most comprehensive listing of Malaysian Museums available on the web.
-There are dozens of Malaysian museums and I have visited more than 100 of them over the years.
+There are lots of Malaysian museums and I have visited more than 130 of them over the years.

 Around 21 museums are managed by the Federal Government's Department of Museums Malaysia and these tend to be the more impressive ones but there are also some excellent museums run by local governments and private bodies.